 The fragrant, specially braided and delicious loaves that adorn our Shabbat tables – the Bread of our Fullness and Rest!
 Since the destruction of the Second Temple in Jerusalem, one’s table in the home is now the altar, as it were, of the Mikdash Me’at – the small Sanctuary of one’s home, and the challah bread on Shabbat is a reminder of the perfect Showbread in the Holy Place.

 Two miracles are recorded regarding this special bread… firstly, it stayed fresh all week and each Shabbat, after they replaced the bread with new loaves, it was shared among the priests.
 The second miracle is that each priest only received a piece the size of a bean and yet it completely satisfied him.
-This struck me as a perfect illustration of how when we break bread together, as ‘priests in the kingdom of God,’ and share the Shabbat challah and the Passover matzah, we partake, symbolically, of Yeshua’s body as the Bread of Life that is saturated with the Presence of God – and how it fills and spiritually satisfies us.
+When we eat together, as ‘priests in the kingdom of God,’ and share the Shabbat challah and the Passover matzah, we partake, symbolically, of the Showbread that is saturated with the Presence of God – and it fills and spiritually satisfies us.

 Proverbs.
 3:17-18 Her ways are ways of pleasantness, and all her paths are peace.
 She is a tree of life to those who lay hold of her; those who hold her fast are called happy.